MaksHaque/University-billing-system/README.md

 # University-billing-system
-A final project for the course CSE 4202
-Topic of the project:UNIVERSITY BILLING SYSTEM
+A final project for the course CSE 4202 based on C language Topic of the project:UNIVERSITY BILLING SYSTEM

 The works we have done: